krrishghindanii/krrishghindanii/README.md

-# 🌻 Hey there!
-This is Krrish 👋 Nice to meet you!
+# Hey there!
+This is Krrish.
+Nice to meet you! 👋

 **💻 I am a Web Developer, Researcher, and a Tennis Player**